Staff

 Our Church Organists

-We are blessed to have three talented and versatile organists who enrich our worship playing both keyboard and organ .
+We are blessed to have two talented and versatile organists who enrich our worship playing both keyboard and organ .

 - Doris Ruiter